renatolinsdigital/python-quickstart/README.md

 * Create a virtual environment using the command `python -m venv myenv`.
 * Activate the virtual environment using `myenv/Scripts/activate` (Windows) or `source myenv/bin/activate` (Bash).
 * Install required packages listed in 'requirements.txt' using `pip install -r requirements.txt`.
+* Execute your project's entry point, for example `python main.py`.

 Following these steps, other developers can work in virtual environments with the same packages and versions specified in your project.